RaffLab/PeCoS/README.md

 ## Running and testing the program

 ### Download the example files
 Download the files 'A_01.fcs', 'A_02.fcs', 'A_03.fcs', 'B_01.fcs', 'B_02.fcs', and 'B_03.fcs' from the 'Demo' folder in this repository.
-Save them on the Desktop.
+Save them on your Desktop.
 Create a new folder called 'Demo'.
 Place them in the 'Demo' folder of your local machine.

 Assuming your terminal is still open and your current directory is 'Desktop'.
 Type:
 ```